 The first full segment is Dante the Magician from Gregg Bishop who had previously made The Other Side (2006), the zombie comedy Dance of the Dead (2008) and subsequently went on to make Siren (2016), which was expanded out of an episode of the first V/H/S film.
 I have always had a problem with the portrayal of stage magicians on film where the illusions produced seem banal when you know it is just cinematic cutting and editing at work and that most of these fail to cinematically conjure the wow factor you would get if these were being performed live notable examples might be Lord of Illusions (1995), The Illusionist (2005), Next (2007) and Now You See Me (2013), the sole exception I can think of being The Prestige (2006).
 Dante the Magician is one film that changes all of that as we see astonishing trick effects like Justin Welborn skinning a rabbit while it is still alive, abruptly levitating an audience and where attendees enter the theatre in New York and find they have exited in L.A.
 The episode reaches a dazzling climax with Welborn taking on a SWAT team, tossing them up against the walls and onto beds of nails, tearing them open to the skeleton, manifesting fireballs, teleporting around, even instantly exchanging costumes with a cop and letting the cop be shot by his colleague while wearing the cape, and with he and Emmy Argo fighting over the cape halfway up the wall.
 This is one segment that could easily have worked as a full-length film.

-The second episode Parallel Monsters comes from Nacho Vigalondo, the Spanish director of the international festival hit of the time travel film Timecrimes (2007) and other works like Extraterrestrial (2011) and Open Windows (2014), as well as the A is for Armageddon segment of The ABCs of Death.
+The second episode Parallel Monsters comes from Nacho Vigalondo, the Spanish director of the international festival hit of the time travel film Timecrimes (2007) and other works like Extraterrestrial (2011), Open Windows (2014) and Colossal (2016), as well as the A is for Armageddon segment of The ABCs of Death.
 Vigalondo initially gives us a science-fiction scenario as scientist Gustavo Salmeron opens up a portal to a parallel dimension and meets his mirror self who has simultaneously opened a portal in an identical laboratory.
 You wonder where this strange premise is going as none of it seems to be horror.
 Things start to get weird as the two men agree to explore the others home only for this worlds Gustavo to discover his wedding portrait has been replaced by a picture of a pentacle and walk in on his wife (Marian Alvarez) with two other men in what is clearly going to be a group sex situation.
 We wonder if this is some kind of strange occult film before the segment starts to get realllly weird with images of the men developing glowing eyes, including a glowing-eyed mirror Gustavo standing over this worlds Marian Alvarez with sinister intent, then the other men revealing giant monstrous dicks with teeth and the mirror wife that her womb and stomach is a gnashing mouth with fangs.
 None of this makes the slightest sense but you have to credit that Nacho Vigalondo pulls off a wonderfully twisted episode.

 The final segment Bonestorm comes from Justin Benson and Aaron Moorhead, the co-directors of the interestingly strange backwoods horror Resolution (2012) and more recently the word of mouth hit of Spring (2014).
 Benson and Moorhead are clearly directors who like small accruing detail and character observation scenes.
 They take a surprisingly long time in the lead-in here following the trio of bored skateboarders as they play around and engage in stunts and petty troublemaking.
 These scenes are directed with a high degree of verisimilitude as though Benson and Moorhead had gone out and recruited real skaters and filmed them.
 When we eventually get south of the border and the zombie attack begins, this hits in with a considerable ferocity (and some highly accomplished makeup effects) with the skaters battering zombies with their boards, fists, handguns, anything they can in a raw handheld fight that goes on for nearly ten minutes.
 This drags you in so intensively that you reach the end of the piece exhausted.